Doug Middleton: Miami Dolphins

 On September 18, 2019, Middleton was signed by the Miami Dolphins.
 He was released on October 12, and re-signed to the practice squad on October 31.
 He was released on November 12.

-Jacksonville Jaguars
+Jacksonville Jaguars (first stint)

 On November 26, 2019, Middleton was signed to the Jacksonville Jaguars practice squad.
 He was promoted to the active roster on December 18, 2019.

 On August 8, 2020, Middleton was released by the Jaguars.

 Tennessee Titans

 Middleton had a tryout with the Indianapolis Colts on August 18, 2020, and with the Tennessee Titans on August 23, 2020.
 He signed with the Titans on September 2, 2020, but was released three days later.

 Jacksonville Jaguars (second stint)

 On September 18, 2020, Middleton was signed to the Jacksonville Jaguars practice squad.
 He was promoted to the active roster on October 3, 2020.
 He was released on October 5 and re-signed to the practice squad the next day.
 He was placed on the practice squad/COVID-19 list by the team on October 17, 2020, and was activated back to the practice squad on October 22.
 He was promoted to the active roster on November 7.
 He was waived on November 9, and re-signed to the practice squad two days later.
 He was promoted to the active roster again on November 14.
 He was waived again on November 21, and re-signed to the practice squad again three days later.
 He was promoted to the active roster again on November 25.
 He was released after the season on May 4, 2021.